bioinformatics-ca/MIC_2021/IntegratedAssignment.md

 add_descriptions.py
 ```

 > **Q6.
-Now you have predicted the functional profile of your microbiomes, visualize it however you like and see if there are any differences in functional profiles between microbiomes of different oral sites.
+Now you have predicted the functional profile of your microbiomes, visualize it however you like and prepare a summary of differences in functional profiles between microbiomes of different oral sites.
 Can you describe the inherited limitations of using PiCRUSt2 to extrapolate microbiome functions?**

 ### 1.5- Conclusion